firstdraft/guides/appdev-primer.md

 #### As a user, I should be able to...

-##### On the Dishes page

- - See the bucket list of dishes
+ - See the bucket list of dishes.
- - See which venue I have bookmarked for each dish, or choose one if I haven't
+ - See which venue I have bookmarked for each dish, or choose one if I haven't.
- - Filter dishes by cuisine
- - Search dishes by name
- - Click a link to add a venue if it doesn't already exist

-##### On the Dish Details page

- - Bookmark a new venue for that dish
- - See the venues I've bookmarked for that dish in the past

-##### On the new venue page

- - Add a new venue
-   - Name
-   - Address
-   - Neighborhood (optional)

-##### On the Venues page

- - See a list of all venues that I've bookmarked dishes at
- - Filter venues by neighborhood
- - Search venues by bookmarked dish

-##### On the Venue Details page

- - See which dishes I've bookmarked at a venue
- - Add a new bookmarked dish to the venue
+ - Add a new venue.
- - See what others have bookmarked at the venue.
+ - See what other people have bookmarked at a particular venue.

-Can you perform all of the user stories above? **Your prototype is not going to look the same as the target yet**, but can you capture the required information?
+Can you perform all of the user stories above? **Your prototype is not going to _look_ the same as the target yet**, but can you capture the required information?

 ### Photogram ERD

 Finally: Draw an ERD for Photogram.
 If you Publish it, you should have an ugly, but functionally identical, version of [the social network](http://photogram-final-target.herokuapp.com/) that we'll be ultimately building during this course.
 Try signing up and playing around with it a bit.
 Can you post photos?
 Can you like photos?
 Can the app show you which photos you've liked?
 Can you follow other users? **Can the application show you the photos that were posted by the people that you follow?**

-The interface is horrible and clunky, but it technically does allow you to do all of those things, I think.
-A social network is just about the trickiest database design you're going to ever have (self-referential many-to-manies, oh  my!), but you've already [navigated it no sweat in the clipboard exercise](#photogram-database).

-Now we just have to draw the ERD of that same database.
-Give it a try in firstdraft.
-Think you got it?
-Click Publish and wait a few minutes and refresh.
-When "Launch" button appears, click it and play around with the prototype.
-If you missed something, edit the ERD and try again.

 The interface is horrible, but — you just built a social network!
 Not bad!
+That's pretty much the trickiest database design you'll ever have to deal with.
 Now we'll learn some front-end and you'll be able to improve the interface, and we'll learn some Ruby so you can build whatever functionality you can imagine.
 But now you've already got a feel for designing the foundation of any application — **it's _data_ (or _domain_) model**.